manuelcasanova/jQueryIntroduction/README.md

 You can follow along while watching the video or you can download to your computer the following files from this repository:

-jQuery.html,
+jQuery.html and
 jquery-3.6.0.js

 Instructions:

 1. Open jQuery.html in your VSCode.
 2. Open jQuery.html in your browser.
-3. Play with lines 60 to 75 by commneting in/out each of them to see what happens on the browser.
+3. Play with lines 60 to 75 by commenting in/out each of them to see what happens on the browser.
 4. Do not forget to save on VSCode and refresh the browser after each change.